 (Today, the "Cher: Strong Enough" Facebook page, launched by publisher Plexus Books, is managed by fans from around the world.
 Currently the site has more than 1,000 followers.)

 In 2014 Josiah Howard joined the cast of TV One's award-winning, ten-years-running, documentary series Unsung.
 His on-air commentary, critiques and observations were showcased in five episodes over two seasons.
 "Josiah Howard is one of the many informed new faces currently brightening TV One's new season," observed IndieWire.com.
 The author's many other TV appearances include The Today Show, Entertainment Tonight, Behind The Music and Access Hollywood.
 A veteran of more than one hundred radio broadcasts, Josiah Howard remains a valued behind-the-scenes consultant on African American representation in the entertainment industry.

 For the past four years Josiah Howard has been a senior contributor at The Deuce and Furious Cinema.
-His syndicated capsule film reviews can be seen on more than thirty websites including IMDB (International Movie Database), Wow.com, SolarMovie, Putlocker, Teramovie.net, Movieberry, and Bigstar.tv.
+His syndicated capsule film reviews can be seen on more than thirty websites including IMDB (International Movie Database), Wow.com, SolarMovie, Putlocker, Teramovie.net, Movieberry, B-Movienation, and Bigstar.tv.

 Josiah Howard lives in New York City.
 His writing credits include articles for The New York Times, Reader's Digest, The Village Voice and Motion Picture.